TheNewAttacker64/Shodan-Bruter/README.md

 https://github.com/TheNewAttacker64/Shodan-Bruter

+then install the libs in  the req.txt file using pip

 ## Usage

 To use the script, first make sure you have a list of usernames and passwords in the following format: